-Fujifilm X-Pro2 versus Sony A7R III
+Fujifilm X-Pro2 vs Sony A7R III

-The Fujifilm X-Pro2 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2017.
+The Fujifilm X-Pro2 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in January 2016 and October 2017.
 Both the X-Pro2 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a full frame (A7R III) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is somewhat larger (4 percent) than the Fujifilm X-Pro2.
 Moreover, the A7R III is markedly heavier (31 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.